GeodataTools/geodata/doc/general/packagesetup.md

 cd geodata
 ```

-## Configuring Dataset and Cutout Storage Location
+## Configuring File Storage

-To configure where to store cutouts and masks, you can define a environment variable called `GEODATA_ROOT` and save in your shell configuration files, such as `.bashrc` or `.zshrc`:
+To configure where to store downloaded and processed files, define an environment variable called `GEODATA_ROOT` and save in your shell configuration files, such as `.bashrc` or `.zshrc`:
 ```bash
 export GEODATA_ROOT=<YOUR_PATH_HERE>
 ```